karatelabs/karate/README.md

 ```

 The great thing about this approach is that you can set-up the JSON array using the `Background` section.
 Any [Karate expression](#karate-expressions) can be used in the "cell expression", and you can even use [Java-interop](#calling-java) to use external data-sources such as a database, spread-sheet or CSV file.

-### The Karate Way
-The limitation of the Cucumber `Scenario Outline:` is that the number of rows in the `Examples:` is fixed.
-But take a look at how Karate can [loop over a `*.feature` file](#data-driven-features) for each object in a JSON array - which gives you dynamic data-driven testing, if you need it.
-For advanced examples, refer to some of the scenarios within this [demo](karate-demo): [`dynamic-params.feature`](karate-demo/src/test/java/demo/search/dynamic-params.feature#L70).